 Okay now, hold your horses one second while we cover some important points.
-We understand you’re roaring to go but if you’re serious about learning how to start a business, there’s some questions we should address upfront.
+We understand you’re roaring to go after coming up with a fantastic business idea, but if you’re serious about learning how to start a business, there’s some questions we should address upfront.

 Think of them as little mini-exercises that can help stave off common issues, and, DRAMATICALLY improve your chances of surviving the first few years in business.
 Enjoy!

 This needs to be said, and if you take just two ‘wisdom-nuggets’ away from this exercise shoot for these: